-- 1. Perform the prerequisite tasks as described in "Before you begin" on page 11. - 2.
+- 1. Perform the prerequisite tasks as described in Before you begin. - 2.
 Stop the system.
-For instructions, see "Stopping a system or logical partition" on page 20. - 3.
-Disconnect the power source from the system by unplugging the system, as described in "Disconnecting the power cords from the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D" on page 27.
+For instructions, see Stopping a system or logical partition. - 3.
+Remove the front cover: - For a rack-mounted system, see Removing the front cover from a rack-mounted model. - For a stand-alone system, see Removing the front cover from a stand-alone model. - 4.
+Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.